huishenstats/huishenstats.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.mcgill.ca/mathstat/'>McGill, Department of Mathematics and Statistics </a>.
-Burnside Hall, 805 Sherbrooke Street West, Montreal, Quebec H3A 0B9.
+subtitle: <a href='https://www.mcgill.ca/mathstat/'>McGill University, Department of Mathematics and Statistics.

 profile:
   align: right